This page is designed to answer the following questions:

 You will need to ensure that you can communicate well with others including the individuals you support, their family, your co-workers, managers and other professionals.
 This means ensuring that you are understood and that you listen to and understand others.

 Some individuals may have specific communication needs that you will have to adapt to.
 For example, they may need to see your face so that they can read your lips or require extra time to process the information that you give to them.
 This will be documented in their care plan.

 How to check your own level

 There are several ways that you can check your current level of literacy, numeracy and communication skills.

-If you have already achieved qualifications in maths and english such as GCSE or Functional Skills, you should already be at the level required.
+If you have already achieved qualifications in Maths and English such as GCSE or Functional Skills, you should already be at the level required.

 Your manager should be able to advise you about areas that you could improve.
 This could be part of regular formal supervision or informally.
-For example, your manager may not be able to read your hand-written notes and suggest training or learning activities that could make your handwriting more legible.
+For example, your manager may not be able to read your hand-written notes and suggest training or other learning activities that could make your handwriting more legible.

 Your organisation may offer worksheets, test papers or internal training or may be able to signpost you to an external training partner that supplies these services.

 You could also source training and assessment for yourself.